pingan1927/translate/Asynchronous Programming in JavaScript with “Promises”.md

 # Asynchronous Programming in JavaScript with “Promises” #

 >Published Monday, September 12, 2011 4:04 AM

 Asynchronous patterns are becoming more common and more important to moving web programming forward.
 They can be challenging to work with in JavaScript.
 To make asynchronous (or async) patterns easier, JavaScript libraries (like jQuery and Dojo) have added an abstraction called promises (or sometimes deferreds).
 With these libraries, developers can use promises in any browser with good ECMAScript 5 support.
-In this post, we’ll explore how to use promises in your web applications using XMLHttpRequest2 (XHR2) as a specific example.
+In this post, we’ll explore how to use promises in your web applications using [XMLHttpRequest2](http://www.w3.org/TR/XMLHttpRequest2/) (XHR2) as a specific example.

 ## Benefits and Challenges with Asynchronous Programming ##

-As an example, consider a web page that starts an asynchronous operation like XMLHttpRequest2 (XHR2) or Web Workers.
+As an example, consider a web page that starts an asynchronous operation like [XMLHttpRequest2](http://www.w3.org/TR/XMLHttpRequest2/) (XHR2) or [Web](http://blogs.msdn.com/b/ie/archive/2011/07/01/web-workers-in-ie10-background-javascript-makes-web-apps-faster.aspx) [Workers](http://blogs.msdn.com/b/ie/archive/2011/07/12/debugging-web-workers-in-ie10.aspx).
 There’s a benefit as some work happens “in parallel.”
 There’s complexity for the developer to keep the page responsive to people and not block human interaction while coordinating what the web page is doing with the asynchronous work.
 There’s complexity because program execution no longer really follows a simple linear path.

 When you make an asynchronous call, you need to handle both successful completion of the work as well as any potential errors that may arise during execution.
 Upon the successful completion of one asynchronous call, you may want to pass the result into make another Ajax request.
-This can introduce complexity through nested callbacks.
+This can introduce complexity through *nested callbacks*.

 ```
 function searchTwitter(term, onload, onerror) {